cconover/featured-image-caption/readme.txt

 Initial release.

 == Changelog ==

+= 0.3.1 =
+Only display caption text data if it has been set.

 = 0.3.0 =
 Dedicated fields for image source attribution.
 When formatted text is requested, the source information has its own CSS class.